flatironinstitute/cryojax-ensemble-optimization/README.md

 ```bash
 pip install git+git@github.com:flatironinstitute/cryojax-ensemble-optimization.git
 ```
 We recommend using a freshly created virtual environment to install our library.
-A CPU installation is only recommended for dataset simulation, as OpenMM is built for GPU and simulations will take a long time if run on CPU.
+A CPU installation is only recommended for dataset simulation, as OpenMM is built for GPU, and simulations will take a long time if run on CPU.

 ### GPU Installation

 We recommend installing our library using conda (or one of its variants), as matching JAX's and OpenMM's CUDA versions can be difficult otherwise.
-Here we show an example on how to install our library with [mamba](https://github.com/mamba-org/mamba):
+Here we show an example of how to install our library with [mamba](https://github.com/mamba-org/mamba):

 ```bash
 mamba create -n cryojax_eo_env python==3.11